Donald's Encyclopedia of Popular Music

 RAINWATER, Marvin

-(b Marvin Percy, 2 July '25, Wichita KS) Country singer, songwriter.
-Studied veterinary surgery, served in US Navy as pharmacist's mate; half American Indian, he turned to music, took mother's name and paraded as full-blooded Cherokee in regalia.
-Joined Red Foley's Ozark Jubilee show '46, wrote songs covered by Teresa Brewer, Justin Tubb, Connie Francis; appeared on Arthur Godfrey's talent show with own song 'Gonna Find Me A Bluebird' and won a week on Godfrey's morning radio show, then signed with MGM.
-'Bluebird' was top 20 pop, no. 3 country hit '57; subsequent hits were 'Whole Lotta Woman' and 'Half-Breed' '58--9, plus minor duet 'Majesty Of Love' with Francis.
-Surgery on vocal cords took him out of circulation; with brother Ray he founded a glossy country magazine Trail which failed; recorded '60s on WB, UA, his own Brave label; toured UK '71 for the first time in twelve years and found new fans, made LP with London-based Country Fever (Albert Lee on guitar).
+He joined Red Foley's Ozark Jubilee show '46, wrote songs covered by Teresa Brewer, Justin Tubb, Connie Francis; appeared on Arthur Godfrey's talent show with own song 'Gonna Find Me A Bluebird' and won a week on Godfrey's morning radio show; he also appeared on the Ed Sullivan show and on American Bandstand.
+Signed with MGM, 'Bluebird' was a top 20 pop, no. 3 country hit '57; subsequent hits were 'Whole Lotta Woman' and 'Half-Breed' '58-9, plus a duet 'Majesty Of Love' with Francis.
+Surgery on vocal cords took him out of circulation for a while; with his brother Ray he founded a glossy country magazine called Trail which failed; he recorded '60s on WB, UA, his own Brave label; toured the UK in 1971 for the first time in twelve years and found new fans.
+An album with London-based Country Fever had Albert Lee on guitar.
+He continued recording until the early 1980s and touring until 2011, but big-time fame eluded him.